CGJennings/se3docs/docs/um-release-notes.md

 ### Bug fixes

-* Double clicking an item in a list in the deck editor could result in an infinite loop of searching for a location to fit the item.
+* Double clicking an item in a list in the deck editor could result in an infinite loop trying to fit the item.

 ## Build 4163